-When the WPA-PSK, WPA2-PSK, or WPA-PSK/WPA2-PSK mixed value is selected, the following fields are displayed on the page:
+When the WPA-PSK, WPA2-PSK, WPA-PSK/WPA2-PSK mixed, WPA3-SAE, or WPA2-PSK/WPA3-SAE mixed value is selected, the following fields are displayed on the page:

-Figure 98.
+Figure 101.
 The WPA2-PSK value is selected from the Network authentication drop-down list.

 Parameter Description Password PSK A password for WPA encryption.
 The password can contain digits, Latin letters (uppercase and/or lowercase), and other characters available in the US keyboard layout.
-12 Click the Show icon () to display the entered password.
-Encryption type An encryption method: TKIP , AES , or TKIP+AES .
+13 Click the Show icon () to display the entered password.
+Encryption type An encryption method: TKIP, AES, or TKIP+AES.
+TKIP and TKIP+AES encryption types are not available for WPA3-SAE and WPA2-PSK/WPA3-SAE mixed authentication types.
 Group key update interval The time period (in seconds), at the end of which a new key for WPA encryption is generated.
 When the value 0 is specified for this field, the key is not renewed.

-^{12 0-9,} A-Z, a-z, space, !"#\$%&'()+,-./:;<=>?@[\]^'{|}~.
+^{13 0-9,} A-Z, a-z, space, !"#\$%&'()+,-./:;<=>?@[\]^'{|}~.